 The EP AGRI (Agriculture) Committee and the ENVI (Environment, Public Health and Food Safety) Committee have been designated as joint lead committees for the animal cloning proposals.
 MEP Giulia Moi (Europe of Freedom and Direct Democracy Group – EFDD) and MEP Renate Sommer (European People’s Party – EPP) are the rapporteurs for the respective committees.

-– Council of the European Union first reading position: currently under discussion.
+– Council of the European Union first reading position: the discussion to reach a possible compromise hasn’t yielded.

 – On January 15, 2016, the European Commission feasibility study on labeling of food from animal clones and offspring was published.